softprops/serverless-rust/README.md

 $ npm install serverless-rust
 ```

-💡 This serverless plugin assumes you are building Rustlang lambdas using the [lando](https://github.com/softprops/lando) or [crowbar](https://github.com/ilianaw/rust-crowbar) rustlang crates.
+💡 This serverless plugin assumes you are building Rustlang lambdas targetting the AWS Lambda "provided" runtime.
+The [AWS Lambda Rust Runtime](https://github.com/awslabs/aws-lambda-rust-runtime) makes this easy.

 Add the following to your serverless project's `serverless.yml` file